GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 ```

-- Button Component: In the above code sample we have imported a button component from `@googleforcreators/design-system` and used it to describe a button that will be displayed in the Workspace's header.
-You can make a totally custom button, but it is advised to use the button in component library provided in the package `@googleforcreators/design-system` for design consistency.
+- Button Component: In the above code sample we have imported a button component from `@googleforcreators/design-system` and used it to create a button that will be displayed in the Workspace's header.
+You may also create a custom button, but it is advised to import it from `@googleforcreators/design-system` for design consistency.

 - `useStory`: A custom hook that exposes functionality to read and manipulate data of the story currently being edited.
-In the above code sample a state variable `isSaving` is being used to disable the save button when a story is being saved and `saveStory` action is being used to save the story.
+In the above code sample, a state variable `isSaving` is being used to disable the save button when a story is being saved and `saveStory` action is being used to save the story.

-- `useSnackBar`: A custom hook that exposes functionality to use a snack bar in the Story editor. `showSnackBar` action is being used to show the user that a story has been saved in the code sample described above.
+- `useSnackBar`: A custom hook that exposes functionality to use a snack bar in the Story editor. `showSnackBar` action is being used to show the user that a story has been saved.

 ### Header

-Now that we have button we can make a header that would be shown on top of the workspace area.
+Now that we have a save button we can make a header that would be shown on top of the workspace area.
-Code sample below implements a such header component which will be passed to the story editor.
-This component will use the save button implemented in the earlier step.
+Code sample below implements such header component which will be passed to the story editor and will use the save button.

 ```jsx
 import SaveButton from "./saveButton";